 To help council waste management teams protect your crews, Whitespace has put together an easy-to-follow guide to share with local residents.
 Feel free to cut-and-paste these 3 steps for your next newsletter, or to post on your social media channels!

-Don’t return to a firework after it has been lit – whether it has gone off or not.
+Don’t return to a firework after it has been lit – whether it has gone off or a dud.
 It’s vital that all packaging cools down completely before being handled.

-Put all your firework debris into a bag, once you’ve finished your display and soaked them in water.
+Put all your firework debris into a plastic bag, once you’ve soaked all your pyrotechnics in water.
 This will add an extra layer of protection.
 It’s also worth reading the box that came with your fireworks, to see if the manufacture offers any further disposal advice.

-Step 3 – put them in general household waste
+Step 3 – Put fireworks in general household waste

 Fireworks cannot be recycled, so please make sure you put them out with your general household rubbish for collection.
 Putting non-recyclable items into the recycling bin creates extra work for collection crews, which can slow down our service and make it more expensive to run.